Venceremos Brigade: Antonio Maceo Brigade

+For a Cuban American to be allowed into the Antonio Maceo Brigade, they must have, first, "left Cuba by family decision", secondly "not participated in counterrevolutionary activities", and thirdly "defines him or herself as opposed to the blockade".

 Organization

 Ideology

 In Venceremos Brigade, Sandra Levinson and Carol Brightman describe the participants, brigadistas, as "American radicals."
 They were attracted to Cuba by the socialist revolution taking place, the anti-imperialist movement, as well as Cuban culture.
 The Venceremos Brigade included a diverse group of participants from the beginning.
 White, Black, Chicano, Native American, and Puerto Rican Americans, as well as activists and feminists participated.
 In part, the Venceremos Brigade went to Cuba to study revolutionary culture, Che Guevara, and Che's new socialist man.
 New Left philosophy permeated the movement.
 The brigadistas also invoked Cuba's history of anti-racist and anti-colonial movements, and referred to the Black Power and feminist movements in the US, with the goal of creating a revolutionary political culture within the group.

 Despite the leftist nature of the Brigades and the Cuban government, conflict emerged between Brigade organizers and gay members of the Brigade and their allies.
-To Cuban officials, the gay liberation movement represented American imperialism, and was a challenge to Fidel Castro and Cuba.
+To Cuban officials, the gay liberation movement represented U.S. imperialism, and was a challenge to Fidel Castro and Cuba.
 The organizers of the Venceremos Brigades settled on a Don't ask, don't tell policy, requiring queer brigadistas to refrain from discussing or performing their sexuality.
 Queer brigadistas were subject to homophobic slurs and questions, and homophobia was the overall policy.
-There were also race and gender-based tensions in the early brigades.
+There were also gender-based tensions in the early brigades.